pingcap/docs-cn/v2.1/tools/data-migration-practice.md

     dm-worker = "172.16.10.73:10081"
     ```

-## Step 3: Configure the data synchronization task
+## Step 3: Configure the data replication task

-The following example assumes that you need to synchronize all the `test_table` table data in the `test_db` database of both the upstream MySQL-1 and MySQL-2 instances, to the downstream `test_table` table in the `test_db` database of TiDB, in the full data plus incremental data mode.
+The following example assumes that you need to replicate all the `test_table` table data in the `test_db` database of both the upstream MySQL-1 and MySQL-2 instances, to the downstream `test_table` table in the `test_db` database of TiDB, in the full data plus incremental data mode.

 You can refer to the `task.yaml.example` task configuration template in `{ansible deploy}/conf`, and then copy, edit, and generate the `task.yaml` task configuration file as below: